-Why does the book focus on 2300 symbols?
-Well there are 2136 that the Japanese Ministry of Education lists as regular-use kanji the JOYO kanji (this will constantly change and flux).
-The Kodansh Kanji Learner’s Course also includes an additional 164 kanji that are useful, but not designated in this official list.
-The reasoning behind this is that if you know all 2300 of these (I mean genuinely know them) you will have the ability to read just about any newspaper, magazine, etc. here in Japan.
+The Kanji Learner's Course covers 2300 kanji symbols.
+In addition to the 2136 "regular use" JOYO kanji, this book includes an additional 164 kanji that are useful, but not designated in this official list.
+The reasoning behind this is that if you know all 2300 of these, I mean genuinely know them, you will have the ability to read just about any Japanese newspaper, magazine, etc. that you can get your hands on.

-The core principle of the system is to use memory aids to make the kanji stick.
+The core principle of the system is to use mnemonics to make the kanji stick.

 Does it work?

-Keep reading this Kodansha Kanji Learner’s Course Review to find out!
+Keep reading to find out!

 SIX REASONS THE KODANSHA COURSE IS GOOD